-The program requires six terms to complete.
-Students may take up to seven years to complete their degree, but many working professionals are able to complete the requirements in 2½ to 3 years at part-time.
+For full-time students, the program takes two years to complete.
+In addition, many working professionals are able to complete the requirements in 2½ to 3 years at part-time status.
 Your advisor will help you design a course sequencing plan that works for your schedule.

 Tuition rates per term depend on the number of credits you take and your residency status.
-Please see the Office of the Registrar's website for current tuition rates.
+Please see the Office of the Registrar's website and select "Graduate (Planning, Public Policy and Management)" under Student Classification for current tuition rates.